 :FUNCTION-END breakpoints are currently unsupported for the known return convention?

 A: This is a deficiency in the tracing support that has been fixed.
 It shouldn't happen anymore, but if you do see this, please report this bug.
 A simple workaround is to use

 USERL> (trace my-function :encapsulate t)

 This causes a different mechanism to be used for the breakpoints that are used by tracing facility.

-- Q: On my Linux machine, CMUCL dies on startup saying
+Q: On my Linux machine, CMUCL dies on startup saying

 Error in allocating memory, please do "echo 1 > /proc/sys/vm/overcommit_memory" or get more memory+swap.

 mkswapcommand), or change the kernel's policy using (as root) the command quoted above.